-- After 3 – 8 hours, you can feel it become softer and expanded in size.
+- After three to eight hours, you can feel that it’s become softer and expanded in size.

-- For natural bird’s nest, there may have a small amount of feather or debris, you can use a pair of tweezers to remove them.
-For ease, place the bird nest on a white cloth, allowing you to see the dark feather or debris easily.
+- For natural nests, there may be a small amount of feather or debris so you can use a pair of tweezers to remove them.
+For ease, place the bird’s nest on a white cloth so you can see the dark feathers or debris easily.